Food

 Shake Shack’s Frozen Vanilla Custard

-Our latest craving is for frozen custard, inspired by Shake Shack’s deliciously creamy version.
+This frozen custard is inspired by Shake Shack’s deliciously creamy version.
 Made with more eggs than ice cream, frozen custard makes a great base for adding your own flavors and toppings.
 Once you’ve got this basic recipe nailed, the only limit is your imagination.

 Get the recipe for Shake Shack’s Frozen Vanilla Custard.